Murder Of Fire - Stamina Dragonknight PVE Build

 Below is a chart showing the overall gear set-up, noting the optimal set requirements in terms of weight, enchants & traits!

-We are using the Shadow mundus stone.
+We are using the Lover mundus stone.
 All 64 points are into stamina!

 We are an ORC but other races are also usable.
 Redguard, woodelf or Imperial are good substitutes, also some people like the khajiit, or dark elf.